undless/gatling.io-doc/content/reference/install/cloud/private-locations/gcp/configuration/index.md

 make sure to provide enough static IP addresses based on the load you need to generate.

 {{< img src="cloud-nat-static-ip.png" alt="Static IP configuration" >}}

-## Configure instances using Terraform {#terraform}

-Gatling provides Terraform modules to set up GCP infrastructure for Private Locations.
-One module specifies the load generator location(s), and the second module deploys the control plane.
-To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/tree/main/terraform/examples/GCP-private-location)